 In the Byzantine rite, this Vita is read liturgically during the Great Canon of St Andrew of Crete at Matins on the Thursday before the Fifth Sunday of Lent.
 It’s a long text.
-Reading the Canon makes this one of the the Longest Services of the Byzantine Liturgical Year.
+Reading the Canon and this vita together makes this one of the longest services of the Byzantine Liturgical Year.
 (Only the Paschal vigil service with 15 readings and a Divine Liturgy of St Basil is longer.)

 The last time I was appointed to read a portion of the Vita, written by St Sophronius, I was unable to finish when, reading this paragraph, I was overcome: